toppeMRI/toppemri.github.io/index.md

 1. Use **MATLAB** to define the RF and gradient waveforms you want to play out on the scanner, using the method of your choice.
 1. Create TOPPE **sequence files** (orange box).
 This is done by first writing each unique sequence block, or **module**, to a file using the **'mat2mod.m'** MATLAB script.
-The user then creates a file named **'scanloop.txt'** that specifies the order in which to play out the modules, waveform amplitudes, and other dynamic sequence information.
+You then create a file named **'scanloop.txt'** that specifies the order in which to play out the modules, waveform amplitudes, and other dynamic sequence information.
-Finally, create a small file named 'modules.txt' that lists the various modules.
+Finally, create a small file named **'modules.txt'** that lists the various modules.
 1. Copy the files you created to **/usr/g/bin/** on the scanner, and run the **TOPPE binary executable** (green box) which loads the files and executes the sequence on the scanner.
 The TOPPE executable only needs to be compiled and installed once per scanner software upgrade.